 Our sample is constituted by all individuals in Norway who move their residence at least once in the period under analysis (2015 - 2021), to any other municipality in the country.
-This delivers a sample of 1,631 million individuals.
-What is the likelihood that the chosen municipality is Bø, conditional on the mover being a wealth taxpayer in the post-reform years, or having a net wealth above a certain threshold?
+This delivers a sample of 1,447 million individuals.
+What is the likelihood that the chosen municipality is Bø, conditional on the mover being a wealth taxpayer, or having a net wealth above a certain threshold?

-[Treatment and control groups] The restricted sample in row 4 of table 4 constitutes our treatment group and it identifies individuals who might have changed their residence to Bø precisely to pay a lower amount of taxes on their wealth.
-The wider control group is instead composed by individuals who did not pay any amount of wealth tax, within the sample selection defined above (all movers).
+[Treatment and control groups] Within this sample of movers, wealth taxpayers constitute our treatment group, with a clear incentive to change their residence to Bø in the post-treatment years, to pay a lower amount of taxes on their wealth.
+Notice that we select into treatment only individuals that have paid a positive amount of taxes on wealth in each year from 2015 to 2021.
+The wider control group is instead composed of individuals who did not pay any amount of wealth tax.
 This implies that the latter individuals hold an amount of gross wealth below the lowest threshold to pay any wealth tax, corresponding to 1,5 million NOK in both 2020 and 2021 (roughly 165 thousand USD in 2021).
 Selecting a more restricted control group (e.g., net wealth right below the exemption threshold) would deliver a higher likelihood of moving to Bø.
-Our results below can therefore be interpreted as lower bound estimates.
+Our results below can therefore be interpreted as lower-bound estimates.

 [Treatment year] Recall that the reduction in the municipal tax on wealth was voted upon and announced by the municipality council in December 2019.
-Although the drop in the tax rate at the municipal level would be in place only from 1.1.2021, wealth taxpayers who want to be subject to the new tax regime should move their residence the year before, in order to be residents of Bø from the start of the fiscal year 2021.
+Although the drop in the tax rate at the municipal level would be in place only from 1.1.2021, wealth taxpayers who want to be subject to the new tax regime start to move their residence during the previous year, to be residents of Bø from the start of the fiscal year 2021 and avoid disputes with the tax authorities.
 We therefore define 2020 as the treatment year.
-This also implies that we omit 2019 from the analysis, as the year before the treatment.
 We believe that the risk of anticipation effects in 2019 is rather low because the announcement of the tax reform was done only during the last month of 2019 (precisely 19th December), hence realistically only a few individuals might have reacted to that immediately by moving their residence before the last day of the year.
 Another reason that supports our argument is that in the announcement it was not specified that the lower tax rate would already yield by 1.1.2020.